Home Culture in Vancouver National Indigenous Peoples Day in Vancouver and the Lower Mainland

 National Indigenous Peoples Day in Port Moody

-The event happens from 1:00 pm to 3:00 pm at the PCT Performance Stage in Rocky Point Park which is located at the 800 block of Murray Street.
-The event honours the cultures, contributions and histories of First Nations, Inuit and Métis Peoples across Canada.
-This family-friendly celebration features cultural performances including drumming, singing and traditional dancing.
+National Indigenous Peoples Day celebrations used to take place in Port Moody at Rocky Point Park.
+In the past there were activities in the afternoon by the stage at Rocky Point Park which is located at the 800 block of Murray Street.
+The event honoured the cultures, contributions and histories of First Nations, Inuit and Métis Peoples across Canada.
+The family-friendly celebration featured cultural performances including drumming, singing and traditional dancing.

 National Indigenous Peoples Day in West Vancouver